dkonis/THMBot/README.md

 pip install -r requirements.txt
 ```

-For Windows run setup.bat:
+For Windows systems run setup.bat:

 ```cmd
 setup.bat
 ```

-For Debian and Ubuntu systems run setup.sh as sudo:
+For Debian and Ubuntu systems run setup.sh as sudo:<br />
 (For other linux systems you also need to install FFmpeg manualy from [here](https://ffmpeg.org/download.html#build-linux)).

 ```sh